Web Design Job Outlook

 A web design job gives you a front-row seat to a fascinating and perpetually evolving world.
 As companies continue to find new ways to sell their services and products and get their messages out in the virtual universe, the demand for educated web designers is rising as the need for employees with the right web design training becomes increasingly critical to the way companies do business.

-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, job opportunities in web design are expected to increase 13 percent through 2020, which is about as fast as average.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, job opportunities in web design are expected to increase 7 percent through 2022, which is slower than average.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 More and more companies are regularly seeking new college graduates with the latest techniques in web design, and the BLS states that people with skills in web design, mobile and other technologies will find the most opportunity.

 Web Design Job Paths